Aircraft & UAVs

 • Nyan one-way effector

 Nyan is a British low-observable one-way effector UAV developed by Callen-Lenz under BAE Systems' FalconWorks umbrella.
-Public reporting connects the turbojet-powered air vehicle to a combat debut in Ukraine, British Army deep-fires service, and launch integration with Threod's CATA B catapult.
+Public reporting connects the small turbojet or microturbine-powered air vehicle to a combat debut in Ukraine, British Army deep-fires service, Threod CATA B catapult launch, and 2026 UK land-and-sea trials.

 Role in Conflicts